 Once successfully implemented, Agile will provide teams and organisations with “the ability to create and respond to change in order to succeed in an uncertain and turbulent environment” (agilealliance.org).

-However, with many different flavours of Agile available, each offering a slightly different focus and approach, it can at times be difficult to know which method is best suited to the unique needs of your team and/or organisation.
+However, with many different Agile methods available, each offering a slightly different focus and approach, it can at times be difficult to know which flavour is best suited to the unique needs of your team and/or organisation.

 So, let’s take a look at some of the most popular approaches.